How to sell your static caravan privately in 5 Simple Steps

 Do I need to let the park owner know that I want to sell my static caravan?

 Yes, it’s essential to let your park owner know about your intent to sell and that you are putting your static caravan on the market privately.
-Depending on your agreement, the park may have first refusal on purchasing your static caravan.
+Depending on your agreement, the park may have a first refusal to purchase your static caravan.

 What are the costs of selling a static caravan?

-Before agreeing on a selling price, you’ll want to make sure you have taken all financial implications into account.
-You may have asked yourself, “Do I pay VAT if I sell my static caravan?”, “Do you pay capital gains tax on a static caravan?”, or “What fees will I have to pay the park?” and, “What about outstanding finance?”.
+Before agreeing on a selling price, you’ll want to make sure you’ve accounted for all financial implications.
+You may have asked yourself: “Do I pay VAT if I sell my static caravan?”
+“Do you pay capital gains tax on a static caravan?”
+“What fees will I have to pay the park?” and “What about outstanding finance?”
 Here’s an overview of typical costs associated with selling a static caravan:

 Paying VAT on a static caravan: You will be required to pay VAT on the transfer fee.
 The amount will depend on the size and specification of the caravan.